RajatJangra2653/Power-platform-Copilot/Instructions/Labs/LAB-02.md

 1. Sign in to https://make.powerautomate.com.

-2. In the center of the Home page within Power Automate enter the following prompt: ` Request approval when a dataverse record with approvals and condition below approvals true or false `, Select the **Submit** button .
+2. In the center of the Home page within Power Automate enter the following prompt: ` Create approval when a dataverse record is created with a single condition below the approvals true and false `, Select the **Submit** button .

    ![screenshot of the prompt ](../Media/02/01.png)